george43g/better-firebase-functions/README.md

 # better-firebase-functions

-This repo provides a default export method for a better way of automatically organising files, imports and function triggers in Firebase Cloud Functions
+This repo provides a default export method for a better way of automatically organising files, imports and function triggers in Firebase Cloud Functions.

 ## tl;dr

-- automatically find/bundle/sort/export all of your cloud functions from multiple dirs without having to manually require each file
+- Automatically find/bundle/sort/export all of your cloud functions from multiple directories without having to manually require each file.
-- faster cold-start times for your cloud functions
+- Faster cold-start times for your cloud functions.
-- lower memory-use
+- Lower memory-use.
-- simpler dependency lazy-loading
+- Simpler dependency lazy-loading.
-- automated exports of function names based on dir/filename
+- Automated exports of function names based on dir/filename.
-- freedom to structure your project in nested directories
+- Freedom to structure your project in nested directories.
-- freedom to easily change and rearrange your file structure without having
+- Freedom to easily change and rearrange your file structure without having.
-- rename a function by renaming a file (well, you'll have to manually delete the old function)
+- Rename a function by renaming a file.
-- automatically create function groups based on directory structure, allowing for `--only functions: groupA` deploys
+- Automatically create function groups based on directory structure, allowing for `--only functions: groupA` deploys.

 ## Usage